ritaell/restaurant.com/README.md

-this is an old website i made.
-Its not responsive at all but i like the colours
+This is one of the first websites I've ever made.
+I was almost 13 years old then....
+Its not responsive at all but i like the colors!